You're stuffed up and sneezy and want some relief. If you could even make your cold just a little shorter, you'd be happy. Can zinc make a difference?

 What Is Zinc?

-Zinc is an essential mineral that is found in almost every cell.
-It has antioxidant effects and is vital to the body’s resistance to infection.
-Zinc is also important for tissue repair.
-It may decrease the ability of cold viruses to grow on or bind to the lining of the nose.
+Zinc is an essential mineral that's found in almost every cell, and it helps your body resist infection.
+It also plays an important part in tissue repair.
+And it may lower the ability of cold viruses to grow on or bind to the lining of your nose.

-Zinc nasal sprays are known to cause a loss of the sense of smell in animals, and there have been several reports of people having decreased sense of smell or completely losing their sense of smell from zinc nasal sprays.
-Due to the risk of a loss of smell, the FDA issued a warning for consumers to stop using several nasal sprays containing zinc.
+Researchers say zinc nasal sprays cause animals to lose their sense of smell.
+There have been several reports of people having decreased sense of smell or completely losing it.
+Because of this risk, the FDA issued a warning to stop using several nasal sprays that contain zinc.

-Zinc is necessary for optimal health and is safe to take when ingested through food sources such as seafood and eggs.
-But supplementing with higher doses of zinc, particularly long term, can be toxic.
+Keep in mind that zinc is necessary for your health and safe to take through food such as seafood and eggs.
+But supplementing with higher doses, particularly for a long time, can be toxic.

 What’s the Bottom Line on Zinc and Colds?

 Zinc lozenges may help you beat a cold a day or so sooner, but likely won't help you prevent one.
 Avoid any zinc nasal sprays, because the risks outweigh any benefit you may get.